jasylwong/Pig-Latin-Translator/README.md

 # Pig Latin translator #

-A translator to help you translate English into Pig Latin!
+Ellohay!
+This is a translator I have created to help you translate English into Pig Latin.

+What is Pig Latin? https://en.wikipedia.org/wiki/Pig_Latin

+## Getting started

+`git clone path-to-your-repo`
+`command_to_install_dependencies` (e.g. `bundle`)

 ## Assumptions: ##